WRF Physics¶

 diff_opt=0 : no turbulence or explicit spatial numerical filters

-diff_opt=2 : evaluates mixing terms in physical space (stress form - \(x,y,z\)); strictly horizontal and better for complex terrain - avoids diffusion up and down slopes included in diff_opt=1; horizontal diffusion acts strictly on horizontal gradients; numerical method includes a vertical correction term, using more grid points; for stability, diffusion strength is reduced in steep coordinate slopes (\(dz \approx dx\))
+diff_opt=2 : evaluates mixing terms in physical space (stress form - \(x,y,z\)); strictly horizontal and better for complex terrain - avoids diffusion up and down slopes included in diff_opt=1; horizontal diffusion acts strictly on horizontal gradients; the numerical method includes a vertical correction term, using more grid points; for stability, diffusion strength is reduced in steep coordinate slopes (\(dz \approx dx\))

 Recommended Diffusion Options¶